HiltonGiesenow/PoShMon/README.md

 0.9.1
 * Fixed a bug crossing hour and day boundaries for Server Time test
 * Fixed a bug with Services on server testing in non-SharePoint environments

-0.9.0
-* Added a Server Time test for servers drifting apart
-* Add an 'Update' notification for new versions of PoShMon
-* Add an 'Update' command to make updating PoShMon easier
-* Add Try..Catch error handling to each Test method
-* Switched to dynamically invoking test methods by name
-* Created a shared 'Core' monitoring function

 See [here](https://github.com/HiltonGiesenow/PoShMon/wiki/Changelog) for full Changelog